• Home

 Late Fees

 Because business charge cards are designed be paid off in full each billing cycle, if you fail to pay off your balance by the due date, you will be faced with late fees.
 The late fee will vary by each card.
-With the Business Building Card, if you don't pay your balance off in full, there is a $39 late fee.

 How to Use a Business Charge Card